prjctgeek/foodie/content/_index.md

 ## Hangups

-My wife is a super picky eater.
+My family is super picky.
 I love to cook as a hobby, and figured I was up for the challenge.
-We had kids.
-Kids have mostly the same food hang-ups.
-"Learned behaviors" I hear you muttering.
-No, some of this pickiness was baked in.
 Some of my co-workers in tech, anecdotally, have similar food issues.
 We started coming up with some ["guidelines"](/guidelines) to help me make meals that weren't gag-inducing.
-This site is just a random collection of some of the recipes that went over well and some that didn't.
+This site started out as a way for me to process all the restrictions, but has since become just a place for me to collect recipes I've come up with, or modifications to familiar favorites.

-On my journey to understand what's going on, I came across the term to capture this: "sensory aversion".
+On my journey to understand what's going on with the picky eaters in my life, I came across the term to capture this: "sensory aversion".

 ### Sensory Aversion

 There seems to be a correlation between food texture issues and neurodivergence; affecting those that might not (yet) think of themselves as neurodivergent.
 Coming to terms with this idea was helpful for me.
 Here are some more articles on the topic: